Lady Barn House School

-Lady Barn House School is an independent primary school in Cheadle, Greater Manchester.
-It was originally in Fallowfield, Manchester, but moved to its present location in the 1950s.
-It was founded in 1873 by W. H. Herford who was also the first headteacher.
+Lady Barn House School is an independent primary school in Cheadle, Greater Manchester, England.
+It moved to its present location from Ladybarn, Manchester, in the 1950s.
+It was founded in 1873 by W. H. Herford, who was also the first headteacher.

 History

 Foundation

 The school was started in 1873 by William Henry Herford (1820–1908) and his wife.
 Herford was born in Coventry but moved to Manchester in 1822; he practised the Unitarian ministry from 1848–1854 and again at the Upper Brook Street Chapel from 1866–1870.
 The school represented the desire of Herford to put into practice the ideals promoted by Fröbel and Pestalozzi.
 Herford, “a pioneer in dark days”, had witnessed teaching techniques employed in Switzerland and Germany, and desired to reform the methods practised in England.
 Another influence on Herford was Philipp Emanuel von Fellenberg.
 "The Day School for Boys and Girls" began in an unidentified house on Wilmslow Road, Withington, on 18 April 1873, and within a few years moved to Lady Barn House nearby which gave the school its name.
 In its early years the school was strongly supported by the German community of Manchester: 111 pupils joined the school in the first 10 years and 42 of them had German names.